 She also visited local libraries for their READ programs.
 At last, they were back in the community, spreading the ruv.

-, Aki shares the ruv of her tried-and-true pups and their adorable grey faces.
+Through her Instagram, Aki shares the ruv of her tried-and-true pups and their adorable grey faces.
 They’re the poster pups for her #greyisbeautiful campaign.
 “I used to post pictures of them with less grey because I had the hardest time accepting that they were getting old,” Aki says.
 Since her first #greyisbeautiful post of Jazzy there are now almost 1,500 pictures with the same hashtag.
-Most of the pups feature ruffable grey-haired pups like Instagram's Sargent_the_great
+Most of the pups feature ruffable grey-haired pups like Instagram’s Sargent_the_great.

 “Everyone loves puppies, but there are some amazing qualities you’ll find in senior dogs.
 They can be the best cuddle buddies and travel companions.” -Aki

 “To me, the best part is that my senior dogs have gone through everything with me – good and bad.” -Aki